341x Faster: Optimizing a Rust Vector Database to Top-7 on ANN-Benchmarks

 Bug 1: Measuring against the wrong ground truth

 SIFT-1M ships with ground truth neighbors computed using L2 distance on raw vectors.
 My benchmark pipeline was normalizing vectors (L2 normalization) and searching with cosine distance — then comparing results against the original L2 ground truth.
-After normalization, about 0.8% of neighbor rankings change.
-The recall ceiling was in the measurement, not the algorithm.
+The observed ceiling of 0.992 suggests roughly 0.8% of neighbor rankings change under the L2→cosine transformation on this distribution — a shift I inferred from the ceiling rather than measured directly.
+The recall gap was in the measurement, not the algorithm.

 Fix: Use raw vectors with metric="l2".
 One line in the dataset config.